m-elshafei/educational-center/README.md

         copy .env.example .env

-5. Create a new MySQL database and fill the database details `DB_DATABASE` in `.env` file.
+4. Create a new MySQL database and fill the database details `DB_DATABASE` in `.env` file.

-6. The below command will create tables into database using Laravel migration and seeder.
+5. The below command will create tables into database using Laravel migration and seeder.

         php artisan migrate:fresh --seed

-7. Generate your application encryption key:
+6. Generate your application encryption key:

         php artisan key:generate

-8. Start the localhost server:
+7. Start the localhost server:

         php artisan serve

+8. Start the run the dev script:

+        npm run dev

 # This Project Run on :

--  PHP v8.2.x
+-  PHP v8.0.x
 -  Laravel v10.x